-Popular Idyllwild Park, located on the perimeter of the eclectic mountain village of Idyllwild, boasts 202 acres of beautiful open space, mature forest, breathtaking hiking trails, and a fascinating Nature Center.
+Popular Idyllwild Park, located on the perimeter of the eclectic mountain village of Idyllwild, boasts 202 acres of beautiful open space, mature forest, breathtaking hiking trails, and a fascinating Nature Center (additional fee required).
 Recognized as one of America’s cleanest forests, Idyllwild is a perfect venue for reconnecting with family, friends, nature, and the slower pace of small town mountain life.

 A short walk into town offers spectacular dining, leisurely shopping, and a variety of entertainment experiences served up with a small town vibe.
 Idyllwild was recently named among the “100 Best Small Art Towns in America” and every August for nearly two decades has hosted the acclaimed “Jazz in the Pines” festival which raises funds for local art programs.
 The Idyllwild area certainly lives up to its name: an idyllic destination set amid the truly beautiful wilderness of the San Jacinto Mountains.
 With so many different attractions, the only challenge is deciding whether to try to find time for everything or simply do nothing at all!

 Park guides and more information are available at Riverside County Park District Headquarters or at Idyllwild Park.

 - Biking trails nearby

 - Walking trails

 - Coined operated showers